Food & Drink

 9. Guar Gum

 This plant-based alternative to cornstarch is extracted from guar beans.
-Guar gum is also a great addition to gluten-free baking, giving elasticity to dough and a great texture to gluten-free treats.
-It’s also one of the cornstarch alternatives not affected by heat or cold, so it’s perfect for both hot dishes and frozen smoothies or gluten-free ice cream.
+Guar gum is a great cornstarch substitute for gluten-free baking, giving elasticity to dough and a great texture to gluten-free treats.

+It’s also one of the cornstarch alternatives not affected by heat or cold, so it’s perfect for both hot dishes and frozen foods, such as smoothies or gluten-free ice cream.
 Like xanthan gum, a little guar gum can go a long way, so use it sparingly when adding it to sauces and other liquids.
+Use an eighth of the amount of guar gum as you would cornstarch for successful results.

 For even more fun ways to explore your favorite foods, check out other experiences happening on Cozymeal.